 FlowFit Review - Does This Workout DVD Really Work?
-Are poor instruction and bad quality deal breakers?

 I did two things this week.
 I obsessed over every aspect of FlowFit.
 Then I wrote this review.
 We looked at many aspects of the product, including the customer service, side effects, clinical research, and ingredients.
 We also read many testimonials.
 After all that, we condensed all of the information in order to give you the bottom line.

 What is FlowFit?

 First of all, FlowFit is an exercise DVD, which means it has no ingredients.
 It comes with one disc, which lasts about an hour.
 It is made for both women and men, something that allows it to have a larger target audience.

 FlowFit is instructed by Scott Sonnon, a martial arts expert and a fitness coach.
 The program was released in 2006 and is now available through a variety of online retailers.
 No equipment is required and it claims all of the exercise moves are scientifically proven, but read on…

 The first issue we ran into while researching FlowFit was complaints of poor instruction.
 “When people buy a fitness DVD, it is crucial that they fully understand what the trainer asks of them,” says our Research Editor.
 “A lack of visual representation of workouts can be extremely frustrating, especially if you have limited time for exercise.”